West Devon Borough Council ("The Council") takes your privacy seriously.

 Transferring of data outside the EU

 Your data will not be transferred outside the EU.
 It will be securely stored electronically within the UK only, unless it was necessary for safeguarding or for the prevention and detection of crime.
+This might be necessary in relation to Forced Marriage, Honour Based Abuse, Female Genital Mutilation or other domestic abuse crimes.

 Length of time we keep your information

 You have a number of rights under the General Data Protection Regulations.
-These can be found on the ICO website
+These can be found on the ICO website.

 If you would like to exercise any of these rights, please Email.